Last updated on May 8, 2026

 Databricks and dbt have recently joined forces, and in this blog we provide an overview of each tool, what synergies exist from this partnership and what it means for your data engineering pipeline, and how you can get started with using the tools together today.

 Is collaboration across your data teams difficult?
-Is data drift an issue for your organization?
+Is data drifting an issue for your organization?
 Are you looking for a solution that will allow your entire data team to work in a single platform—whether it be to transform your data or to build, test, and deploy code?

 The Databricks and dbt partnership provides the solution you need to bring your analytics team and their tooling to the same platform trusted by their data science and data engineering counterparts.
-Each tool is unique on its own—but together, they help to simplify your modern data stack.
+Each tool is unique on its own, but together, they help to simplify your modern data stack.

 Databricks: A Cloud-Based Data Engineering and Machine Learning Platform